 Event handlers are not triggered in a particular order.
-So make sure events do not depend on each other in any way (also with regard to events in generalizations and specializations).
+So, make sure events do not depend on each other in any way (also with regard to events in generalizations and specializations).

-This property defines whether the microflow is executed before or after the specified event occurs.
+This property defines whether the microflow is executed Before or After the specified event occurs.

 This property defines the event that triggers execution of the microflow.

 |Create||The microflow is executed when an object of this entity is created.
-This happens when a user clicks a Create button on a grid, or when creating an object in a microflow.
-In a microflow create action, an After Create is executed after the object is initialised with its default values, but before any change items specified in the action are applied.|
+This happens when the user clicks Create on a grid or when an object is created in a microflow.
+In a microflow-create action, an after-create action is executed after the object is initialized with its default values, but before any change items specified in the action are applied.|

 |Commit||The microflow is executed when an object of this entity is committed.
-This happens when the user clicks a save button on a page, or when committing an object in a microflow.|
+This happens when the user clicks Save on a page or when an object is committed in a microflow.|

 |Delete||The microflow is executed when an object of this entity is deleted.
-This happens when a user clicks a delete button in a grid, or when deleting an object in a microflow.|
+This happens when a user clicks Delete in a grid or when an object is deleted in a microflow.|

 |Rollback||The microflow is executed when an object of this entity is rolled back.
-This happens when a user clicks a cancel button on a page, or when rolling back an object in a microflow.|
+This happens when a user clicks Cancel on a page or when an object is rolled back in a microflow.|

 This property defines the microflow that is executed for the specified event.
 The microflow is required to have a certain parameter and return type depending on the moment and event of the event handler:

-|Moment||Event||Gets object as parameter||Returns a Boolean value|
+|Moment||Event||Gets Object as Parameter||Returns a Boolean Value|

 Default value: Yes